Autofiction

 Reviewed by Fred Gardaphe at ytali.com.

 The Italian Daze was also published in Italy under the title La penisola non trovata.
-For those who read Italian, it was reviewed by Enrico De Vivo and prefaced by Allesandro Carrera.
+For those who read Italian, it was reviewed by Enrico De Vivo and prefaced by Alesadro Carrera.

 Sandino on the Border (1969-1981)